Gunman blasted through door, lingered for almost 30 minutes

 In their first statement since Friday's massacre, Pagourtzis' family said the bloodshed "seems incompatible with the boy we love."

-"We are as shocked and confused as anyone else by these events that occurred," the statement said, offering prayers and condolences to the victims.
+"We are as shocked and confused as anyone else by these events," said the statement, which offered prayers and condolences to the victims.

-The family said it remained "mostly in the dark about the specifics" of the attack and that it shared "the public's hunger for answers as to why this happened."
+Relatives said they remained "mostly in the dark about the specifics" of the attack and shared "the public's hunger for answers."

 Zach Wofford, a senior, said he was in his agricultural shop class when he heard gunfire from the art classroom across the hall.
 He said substitute teacher Chris West went into the hall to investigate and pulled a fire alarm.